 Get ready for a fun-filled summer!

 Kids coming to the ballpark on Kids Club days get free piggy banks, and at each game, have a chance to enter their names into a drawing for a $100 VHEIP account.
 This summer’s Kids Club events are on June 23, July 9, July 23, August 4, and August 27.

 At “Pitch for Cash” events for every home game, kids throw a pitch and receive money toward a VHEIP account for each MPH that the pitch registers.
 So a speedy pitch of 40 mph means $40 into college savings!

 And as sponsor of the Outstanding Student Event on June 29 and August 20 at the ballpark, VHEIP holds a drawing for a deposit into a new or existing VHEIP account and recognizes students with a certificate and program mention.

 And there’s more!
-Speaking of kids, VSAC is joining with the Vermont Association of Hospitals and Health Systems to give a $100 college savings account to every baby born on National 529 Day.
+Speaking of kids, VSAC joined with the Vermont Association of Hospitals and Health Systems to give a $100 college savings account to every baby born on National 529 Day.
 Congrats to the 7 lucky babies born in Vermont hospitals on 5-29-17!
 Plus, during the month of May, VHEIP held a drawing for $529 in college savings for VHEIP account owners and Vermont residents who entered for a chance to win.